 Tips for a Change in Operations

 Many businesses are not able to run their typical operations because of states’ response to COVID-19 and, instead of closing, they may adapt their operations so they can maintain a flow of income.
+While businesses should take action for long COVID support of their employees, running the operation is also important.
 Other businesses have changed their operations to help respond to the pandemic by providing essential products.
 For example, many distillers have adjusted their operations to not only distill spirits but also to manufacture hand sanitizer to help with the shortage.
 If your business has had a material change in operations during COVID-19:

 - Contact your insurance agent to see if this change in operations could impact your how your Workers’ Compensation policy is priced.

 - Note changes in roles of your employees as part of your payroll reporting as they may be assigned to a different class code.
 Are employees engaging in work that is materially different from their prior role?